Adimserious/cyber-security-blog/README.md

 - The site is accessible to users with disabilities, complying with WCAG standard.

 ## Design Aesthetic
-- Color Scheme: A Professional and clean shades of blue, gray, and white to convey trust and security.
+- Color Scheme: A Professional and clean shades of blue, gray, black and white to convey trust and security.
 - Typography: There is a Clear and readable fonts, with a good contrast against the background.
 - Visual Elements: relevant and high-quality images is used to enhance content.